yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

 **It is called Q-function, because it represents the “quality” of a certain action in a given state.**

-Then the bellman function comes up to estimate the Q function
+Then the bellman function comes up to estimate the Q function, aka., the maximum future reward for current state is the sum of current reward \(immediate reward\) and the maximum future reward for the next state.

 ![](/assets/bellman_4.png)

+---

+#### Algorithm

 ![](/assets/algo_q_table.png)![](/assets/algo_q_table_2.png)